xp44mm/Notebook/ConcurrencyCookbook/08 Interop.md

 ### Problem

-An older asynchronous pattern uses pairs of methods named BeginOperation and EndOperation, with the `IAsyncResult` representing the asynchronous operation.
+An older asynchronous pattern uses pairs of methods named `BeginOperation` and `EndOperation`, with the `IAsyncResult` representing the asynchronous operation.
 You have an operation that follows the older asynchronous pattern and want to consume it with await.

 ##### TIP

-The BeginOperation and EndOperation pattern is called the Asynchronous Programming Model (APM).
+The `BeginOperation` and `EndOperation` pattern is called the Asynchronous Programming Model (APM).
 You're going to wrap those into a Task-returning method that follows the Task-based Asynchronous Pattern (TAP).

 ### Solution

-The best approach for wrapping APM is to use one of the `FromAsync` methods on the `TaskFactory` type. `FromAsync` uses `TaskCompletionSource<TResult>` under the hood, but when you're wrapping APM, `FromAsync` is much easier to use.
+The best approach for wrapping APM is to use one of the `FromAsync` methods on the `TaskFactory` type. `FromAsync` uses `TaskCompletionSource<'TResult>` under the hood, but when you're wrapping APM, `FromAsync` is much easier to use.

 This example defines an extension method for `WebRequest` that sends an HTTP request and gets the response.
 The `WebRequest` type defines `BeginGetResponse` and `EndGetResponse`; you can define a `GetResponseAsync` method like this: